andrew/ultimate-awesome/README.md

 - [awesome-geek-podcasts](https://github.com/ayr-ton/awesome-geek-podcasts) - A curated list of podcasts we like to listen to. .
 - [awesome-entra](https://github.com/merill/awesome-entra) - 😎 Awesome list of all things related to Microsoft Entra.
 - [awesome-cosmos](https://github.com/cosmos/awesome-cosmos) - Collection of Cosmos related resources.
+- [awesome-industrial-protocols](https://github.com/Orange-Cyberdefense/awesome-industrial-protocols) - Security-oriented list of resources about industrial network protocols. .
 - [creative-commons-media](https://github.com/shime/creative-commons-media) - A curated list of resources that provide media licensed under Creative Commons licenses.
+- [awesome-mybatis-plus](https://github.com/baomidou/awesome-mybatis-plus) - 🎉 A curated list of awesome things related to MyBatis-Plus.
 - [Awesome-Reasoning-Foundation-Models](https://github.com/reasoning-survey/Awesome-Reasoning-Foundation-Models) - ✨✨Latest Papers and Benchmarks in Reasoning with Foundation Models.
 - [awesome-IoT-hybrid](https://github.com/weblancaster/awesome-IoT-hybrid) - The missing awesome list - collection of awesome IoT and Hybrid Apps frameworks, tools, resources, videos and shiny things.
 - [made-in-ukraine](https://github.com/chernivtsijs/made-in-ukraine) - 🇺🇦 Curating the best projects that were made and mainly contributed by Ukrainian developers.
 - [awesome-segmentation-saliency-dataset](https://github.com/lartpang/awesome-segmentation-saliency-dataset) - A collection of some datasets for segmentation / saliency detection.
 Welcome to PR.:smile:.
 - [awesome-in-arabic](https://github.com/abdumostafa/awesome-in-arabic) - A collection of awesome developer accounts (Twitter, Facebook,.) 👨‍💻 that enrich Arabic content, podcasts, articles, YouTube channels and Some advises and guidelines.
-- [awesome-mybatis-plus](https://github.com/baomidou/awesome-mybatis-plus) - 🎉 A curated list of awesome things related to MyBatis-Plus.
 - [Awesome-Dev-Contents](https://github.com/brave-people/Awesome-Dev-Contents) - ☕  차 한잔하며 즐겨볼만한 좋은 개발 글을 소개해 드립니다.
 - [Awesome-Scientific-Language-Models](https://github.com/yuzhimanhua/Awesome-Scientific-Language-Models) - A Comprehensive Survey of Scientific Large Language Models and Their Applications in Scientific Discovery (EMNLP'24).
 - [awesome-blockchain-articles](https://github.com/hylinux1024/awesome-blockchain-articles) - A collection of awesome blockchain articles.
 Good learning resources about blockchain. .